Choosing The Best Hardwood Flooring In Vancouver

 Engineered wood flooring is more stable to humidity and temperature changes.
 One reason someone may choose engineered hardwood is that the installation process is far easier and more flexible.
-You can only nail down a solid hardwood to your plywood subfloor above grade.
-However, you get to choose your type of installation when it comes to engineered product.
-These floors can be floated, stapled (similar to nail down) and glued to the subfloor, therefore, you can install them where installing solid hardwood is not an option such as basements and condos with concrete subfloors.
+You can only nail down a solid hardwood to your plywood sub floor above grade.
+However, you get to choose your type of installation when it comes to engineered products.
+These floors can be floated, stapled (similar to nail down), and glued to the subfloor, therefore, you can install them where installing solid hardwood is not an option such as basements and condos with concrete subfloors.
 Another advantage of engineered hardwood is the fact that the stability of the core allows the manufacturers to offer wider planks.
 You typically can go up to a maximum of four and a half-inch width with solid hardwood but you can go up to nine inches wide with your engineered product.
 Especially on the West Coast and in Lower Mainland, that’s our preferred look.
 Wider boards tend to make your home more spacious.

 Solid Hardwood versus Engineered Hardwood Flooring